-Provide a site assessment report for each proposed site that includes but is not limited to the following:

-- Electrical Infrastructure Evaluation: Understand the existing electrical infrastructure to see if it can support the additional load of the EV charger.
-This includes checking the capacity of the current electrical panel, determining if upgrades are necessary, and evaluating the availability of necessary power phases. - Optimal Placement: Identify the best location for the charger to ensure ease of access for vehicles, while also considering factors like potential foot traffic, other utilities, aesthetics and ability to install equipment with minimal impacts. - Safety Considerations: Check for any potential hazards, such as areas prone to flooding, proximity to flammable materials, or other concerns that might affect the safety of the installation. - Connectivity Assessment: For chargers that require internet connectivity for operations, payment, or monitoring, assess the strength and reliability of Wi-Fi or other network connections. - Accessibility and Compliance: Ensure the planned installation meets ADA (Americans with Disabilities Act) requirements and other local regulations, ensuring accessibility and avoiding potential legal complications. - Future Expansion: Evaluate the site's potential for adding more chargers in the future if demand increases. - Documentation: Photos, and sketches to assist in the planning and installation phases.
+- Provide a site assessment report for each proposed site that includes but is not limited to the following information: - Electrical Infrastructure Evaluation: Understand the existing electrical infrastructure to see if it can support the additional load of the EV charger.
+This includes checking the capacity of the current electrical panel, determining if upgrades are necessary, and evaluating the availability of necessary power phases. - Optimal Placement: Identify the best location for the charger to ensure ease of access for vehicles, while also considering factors like potential foot traffic, other utilities, and aesthetics. - Safety Considerations: Check for any potential hazards, such as areas prone to flooding, proximity to flammable materials, or other concerns that might affect the safety of the installation. - Connectivity Assessment: For chargers that require internet connectivity for operations, payment, or monitoring, assess the strength and reliability of Wi-Fi or other network connections. - Accessibility and Compliance: Ensure the planned installation meets ADA (Americans with Disabilities Act) requirements and other local regulations, ensuring accessibility and avoiding potential legal complications. - Future Expansion: Evaluate the site's potential for adding more chargers in the future if demand increases. - Environmental Impact: Ensure the proposed installation doesn't negatively impact the local environment, especially in sensitive areas. - Documentation: Photos, and sketches to assist in the planning and installation phases.